-REVISION HISTORY
+REVISION HISTORY ,

 Initial EQIA

 Officers approval Name and position Date

-Report author Tom meen
+Report author Tom Tom sweens

-Tom Sweer ney
+Tom Swee 5

-Programme e Manager - Walking and C ycling 4/4/17
+D ' (Programme e Manager - Walking and Cy /cling 4/4/17

-Director H. Cheeshooj
+Director H.C H. Cheeshow (

-Director of Planning and Strategic Transport 19/6/17 19/6/17
+Director of Planning and Strategic Tran sport 19/6/17

-Feedback on Equa
+Feedback on Equa ality Analysi 1

 Name of Officer Yvonne Okiyo

-Date received by Officer 8.7.18 Please ser d an acknowledgement
+Date received by Officer 8.7.18 Please send an acknowledgement

-Should a full analysis be carried required as part of of the programme any equality and ir uality analysis will be part of the delivery phase amme in order to identify and inclusion issues and actions to mitigate these.
+Should a full equality analysis be carried out?
+Yes A full equality analys required as part of the deli of the programme in order any equality and inclusion put in place actions to mitig amme in order to identify and inclusion issues and

 Review By Summary of Changes Revision Dat e

 Tom Sweeney Above review incorporated into initial EQIA 10/07/18